 - Absence seizures.
 Absence seizures, previously known as petit mal seizures, typically occur in children.
 Symptoms include staring into space with or without subtle body movements.
 Movements may include eye blinking or lip smacking and only last 5 to 10 seconds.
 These seizures may occur in clusters, happening as often as 100 times a day, and cause a brief loss of awareness.

 - Tonic seizures.
 Tonic seizures cause stiff muscles and may affect consciousness.
 These seizures usually affect muscles in the back, arms and legs and may cause the person to fall to the ground.

 - Atonic seizures.
 Atonic seizures, also known as drop seizures, cause a loss of muscle control.
 Since this most often affects the legs, it often causes sudden falls to the ground.

 - Clonic seizures.
 Clonic seizures are associated with repeated or rhythmic jerking muscle movements.
 These seizures usually affect the neck, face and arms.

 - Myoclonic seizures.
 Myoclonic seizures usually appear as sudden brief jerks or twitches and usually affect the upper body, arms and legs.

 - Tonic-clonic seizures.
 Tonic-clonic seizures, previously known as grand mal seizures, are the most dramatic type of epileptic seizure.
 They can cause a sudden loss of consciousness and body stiffening, twitching and shaking.
 They sometimes cause loss of bladder control or biting of the tongue.

 When to see a doctor

-Seek immediate medical help if any of the following occurs:
+Seek immediate medical help if any of the following occurs with a seizure: